-Byte offset Field Size (bytes) Description 0 DMTFSpecMeasurementValueType 1 Composed of: Bit [7].
-Indicates the representation in DMTFSpecMeasurementValue.
-Bit [6:0].
-Indicates what is being measured by DMTFSpecMeasurementValue.
-These values are set independently and are interpreted as follows: [7]=0b.
+Offset Field Size (bytes) Value 0 DMTFSpecMeasurementValueType 1 Composed of: Bit [7] indicates the representation in DMTFSpecMeasurementValue .
+Bits [6:0] indicate what is being measured by DMTFSpecMeasurementValue .
+These values are set independently and are interpreted as follows: [7]=0b .
 Digest.
-[7]=1b.
+[7]=1b .
 Raw bit stream.
-The Responder should ensure the raw bit stream does not contain secrets.
-[6:0]=00h.
+Note: the Responder shall make sure the raw bit stream does not contain secrets.
+[6:0]=00h .
 Immutable ROM.
-[6:0]=01h.
+[6:0]=01h .
 Mutable firmware.
-[6:0]=02h.
+[6:0]=02h .
 Hardware configuration, such as straps.
-[6:0]=03h.
+[6:0]=03h .
 Firmware configuration, such as configurable firmware policy.
-[6:0]=04h.
+[6:0]=04h .
 Measurement manifest.
-When DMTFSpecMeasurementValueType[6:0]=04h, the Responder should support setting DMTFSpecMeasurementValueType[7] to either 0b or 1b.
-[6:0]=05h.
+When DMTFSpecMeasurementValueType[6:0]=04h , the Responder should support setting DMTFSpecMeasurementValueType[7] to either 0b or 1b .
+[6:0]=05h .
 Structured representation of debug and device mode.
 See Device mode field of a measurement block.
-When DMTFSpecMeasurementValueType[6:0]=05h, DMTFSpecMeasurementValueType[7] shall be set to 1b.
-[6:0]=06h.
+When DMTFSpecMeasurementValueType[6:0]=05h , DMTFSpecMeasurementValueType[7] shall be set to 1b .
+[6:0]=06h .
 Mutable firmware's version number.
 This specification does not mandate a format for firmware version number.
-When DMTFSpecMeasurementValueType[6:0]=06h, DMTFSpecMeasurementValueType[6:0]=06h, DMTFSpecMeasurementValueType[7] should be set to 1b.
-[6:0]=07h.
+When DMTFSpecMeasurementValueType[7] should be set to 1b .
+[6:0]=07h .
 Mutable firmware's security version number, which should be formatted as an 8-byte unsigned integer.
-When DMTFSpecMeasurementValueType[6:0]=07h, DMTFSpecMeasurementValueType[7] should be set to 1b.
-All other values reserved.
-1 DMTFSpecMeasurementValueSize 2 Size of DMTFSpecMeasurementValue, in bytes.
+When DMTFSpecMeasurementValueType[6:0]=07h , DMTFSpecMeasurementValueType[6:0 1 DMTFSpecMeasurementValueSize 2 Size of DMTFSpecMeasurementValue, in bytes.
 When DMTFSpecMeasurementValueType[7]=0b, the DMTFSpecMeasurementValueSize shall be derived from the measurement hash algorithm that the ALGORITHM response message returns.
 3 DMTFSpecMeasurementValue MS Cryptographic hash or raw bit stream, as indicated in DMTFSpecMeasurementValueType[7].
 For cryptographic hashes or digests, this field shall be in Hash byte order.
 The vendor defines the byte order for raw bit streams.